FranDepascuali/extensions-ts/README.md

 # ts-extensions
-Contemplative and deep exploration of extending entities in TypeScript (inspired by Swift-like extensions)
+Contemplative and deep exploration of extending entities in TypeScript (inspired by Swift-like extensions).
+Wrote about extensions here [Introducing extensions to TypeScript](https://depa-thoughts.vercel.app/extensions-typescript/).

 ## Usage